Dr. Amy T. Hark Professor of Biology Co-Director of Biochemistry |

 In our "wet-lab" research, we most commonly use the plant Arabidopsis thaliana as an experimental model to explore gene regulation in the context of its effects on development.
 My research investigates the biological roles of proteins known to covalently modify chromatin structure, including the histone acetyltransferase GCN5 and the associated transcriptional activator ADA2b.
 Disruption of these genes' functions results in dramatic effects on plant growth and development.
 On-going research investigating the function of these genes in plants will be carried out using a variety of approaches, allowing students to develop projects in the areas of molecular biology, genetics, and developmental biology.

 Students in my lab are also engaged in comparative genomics projects that uses in silico (computer-based) analysis to annotate genes in Drosophila species (defining their start/stop sites, exon/intron boundaries, etc.).
-This work is a collaborative effort of the Genomics Education Partnership (GEP), which has been supported by Howard Hughes Medical Institute and the National Science Foundation.
-Our lab is beginning to engage with a new project direction within the GEP, with the underlying biological question of how gene regulatory netowrks evolve.
+This work is a collaborative effort of the Genomics Education Partnership (GEP) and is supported by the National Institutes of Health and the National Science Foundation.
+Most of our work is currently within the Pathways Project, looking at the underlying biological question of how gene regulatory networks evolve.

 For more information, please see the https://www.muhlenberg.edu/academics/biology/facultystaff/amyhark/drharkspage/theharklabresearchpage/.